rchvingt/nodejs-express-mysql/README.md

     ### 2. **Create the Database**

     Before importing the SQL file, you need to create a new database where the provided SQL file will be imported.
-Run the following command to create a database:

-    ```sql
-    CREATE DATABASE my_database;

     ### 3. **Change config of the Database**